TulipSolutions/tecl/mockgrpc/README.md

     $ bazelisk run //examples/go/docs:docs -- localhost 10011

-## JDK 9+ required
+## JDK 11+ required

-Unlike the Java code examples for TECL that will work with JDK 8 and higher, to run mockgrpc you will need JDK 9+ to be installed and on your PATH.
+Unlike the Java code examples for TECL that will work with JDK 8 and higher, to run mockgrpc you will need at least JDK 11 to be installed and on your PATH.
 For e.g. Debian/Ubuntu this involves:

     $ sudo apt install openjdk-11-jdk-headless
     $ sudo update-alternatives --config javac  # select java-11